 Many locals know about these places, otherwise digging your own Jacuzzi pool at the Hot Beach is a fun option..!

 So yeah, New Zealand is full of spas, baths and hot springs – you will be guaranteed to find something for your budget there.

 In Thailand you can live like a star, and get pure luxury for a very small price compared to Europe and in the West.

-While you can get dirt cheap foot and body massages in small parlours on the street there are also many high class quality spas and health resorts where you get amazing treatment by proffessionals for a quarter of the price at home.
+While you can get dirt cheap foot and body massages in small parlors on the street there are also many high class quality spas and health resorts where you get amazing treatment by professionals for a quarter of the price at home.